If you think landing a career with an above-average salary requires four or more years of college, you are in for a treat.

 23. Artist and Related Workers

-Artists and related workers cover a very broad range of jobs from graphic designers to painters and other artistic occupations.
+Artists and related workers cover a very broad range of jobs from graphic designers and painters to fire performers and other artistic occupations.

 24. Fashion Designer